matt-daneshvar/laravel-resource-actions/README.md

 ### Destroy

-The `destroy` action deletes the relevant model and returns back with a success message.
+The `destroy` action deletes the relevant model and redirects back with a success message.
 For this action you may write:

 ```php